Jiaaqiliu/Awesome-VLA-Robotics/README.md

 - **Multimodality Expansion:** Integrating richer sensory inputs beyond vision + language, such as audio/speech, touch, force, 3D.

     * Future directions: Developing architectures and alignment techniques for diverse modalities.
-- **The Tension Between Generalization and Specialization/Performance:** While a core promise of VLAs is to leverage large pre-trained models for generalization, achieving high success rates on specific, complex, or novel tasks often requires significant fine-tuning or specialized components.
-This creates a tension: how to achieve expert-level performance while maintaining broad generalization?
-Future research needs to balance general capabilities with task-specific proficiency, potentially through more effective adaptation techniques (e.g., [PEFT](https://github.com/huggingface/peft)), modular architectures (e.g., MoEs), or methods that combine general priors with task-specific learning.

 ## 6. Related Awesome Lists